leo-ware/capstone-md/propensity score.md

 **IPW**

 In inverse probability weighting, we create a [[pseudodataset]] using the propensity score.
+There is trickiness here when trying to get the [[CATE]]

 ![[Pasted image 20211016230812.png]]